 - The percentage of investments in the fund contributing to the UN SDGs and deemed to be sustainable investments. - 2.
-Investments in the fund with activities and conduct deemed harmful to society as determined through as enhanced internal screening and the number of investments excluded on basis of this screening. - 3.
-Investments in the fund with activities deemed to have significant negative climate impacts as determined through exclusions for thermal coal (5% revenue, unless the issuer has a documented and credible transition plan), tar sands (5% revenue), peat fired power generation (5% revenue) and the number of investments excluded as a result of these exclusions. - 4.
-Investments with non-ethical or controversial activities as determined through exclusions for controversial weapons (0% revenue), tobacco (5% revenue), pornography (1% revenue), Statens Pensjonsfund Utland ("SPU") a nd the number of investments excluded as a result of these exclusions. - Principal adverse impact indicators relevant to the asset classes of the fund as outlined in the Principal Adverse Impact Statement of Danske Invest Asset Management AS. - 6.
-The number of engagement activities of the fund. - 7.
-The number of voting activities of the fund.
+The weighted ESG score of the portfolio as based on an internally developed model. - 3.
+The weighted carbon risk rating score of the portfolio as based on an external rating. - 4.
+Investments in the fund with activities and conduct deemed harmful to society as determined through as enhanced internal screening and the number of investments excluded on basis of this screening. - 5.
+Investments in the fund with activities deemed to have significant negative climate impacts as determined through exclusions for thermal coal (5% revenue, unless the issuer has a documented and credible transition plan), tar sands (5% revenue), peat fired power generation (5% revenue) and the number of investments excluded as a result of these exclusions. - 6.
+Investments with non-ethical or controversial activities as determined through exclusions for controversial weapons (0% revenue), tobacco (5% revenue), pornography (1% revenue), Statens Pensjonsfund Utland ("SPU") a nd the number of investments excluded as a result of these exclusions. - 7.
+Principal adverse impact indicators relevant to the asset classes of the fund as outlined in the Principal Adverse Impact Statement of Danske Invest Management A/S. - 8.
+The number of engagement activities of the fund.